Join with others to help ex-prisoners who are starting over with nothing

 - Evaluate available space for operating this ministry and determine what fix-ups might be necessary.

 - Gather equipment such as furniture dollies, tools, large plastic bins for storing soft goods such as bed linens, tables, chairs, a computer, etc.

 - Set up a system for collecting furniture and household goods.
 This could be anything from putting a big box in the church foyer for collecting dishes and cookware to scheduling volunteers with trucks to pick up donated furniture.

 - As all the donations come in, set up an inventory system to maintain an ongoing count of what items are currently available for distribution.

 - Enlist additional volunteers who will carry out the ongoing operations, making sure they understand and will follow the established procedures for distributing household goods.

 Most furniture ministries start out with a small storage area and the goal of helping only a few families.
 Some grow to be extremely large with a whole warehouse of furniture and an outreach to hundreds of people.
 There is truly no limit to the impact a household furnishings ministries can have in alleviating pain and despair.

 Reading how some larger furniture ministries operate will provide more ideas on how to get started.
-Here are two ministries with very helpful websites:
+Here are two ministries with helpful information:

 Contact your local Prison Fellowship staff at 800-251-7411 for help assessing the need for a household furnishings ministry in your community and to connect with other churches and organizations that may assist.